top of page

 • Reducing tightness in the quadriceps muscles

-• Addressing tension in the IT band and surrounding tissues
+• Addressing tension in the IT band region and surrounding tissues

 • Supporting circulation in the thigh muscles